asgharbhutta/Ass-1-CodeRefactor/README.md

 Href to search-engine-optimization was fixed, link was broken

-.header was changed to use <header> for html semantic code
+.header was changed to use header html semantic code

-<div> was changed to <article> in many places to reflect html semantic elements
+div was changed to article in many places to reflect html semantic elements

 alt attributes were added to all images for accessibility

+most divs were changed to section html semantic code

 article classes for the "content" were changed to "article-optimization" to optimize code

 article classes for the "benefits-x" were changed to "benefit" to optimize code

-.footer was changed to use <footer> for html semantic code
+.footer was changed to use footer html semantic code

-<Hx> html elements were organized so they followed best practices h1, h2, h3, h4, h5
+h1-5 html elements were organized so they followed best practices h1, h2, h3, h4, h5

 comments were added to css file to let users know what each section of comments do / belong too